alexsalo/alexsalo.github.io/_posts/2015-02-12-quick-sort-in-java.md

 title: Quicksort in Java
 ---

 I started to love quick sort.
-The reason being...it quick!
+The reason being...it's quick!
 Quick to code, quick to sort.
 Easy to understand.
 So.. here it is in Java.

 {% highlight java linenos %}